Thursdays 9:30-10:45 am HST/ 11:30-12:30 PST/ 2:30-3:45pm EST

 What happens in a Feldenkrais Method® session?

-Feldenkrais work is done in two formats: group classes and private sessions.
-In group classes, called Awareness Through Movement®, the Feldenkrais teacher verbally leads you through a sequence of movements in basic positions: sitting or lying on the floor, standing or sitting in a chair.
+In group classes, called Awareness Through Movement®, you move in gentle, not stressful ways.
+The Feldenkrais teacher verbally leads you through a sequence of movements either sitting or lying on the floor, standing or sitting in a chair.
+To allow your system absorb the new information it’s receiving through doing movements you probably have never done before, you have plenty of times to rest throughout the class.

 Uwe Mester brings the compassion of someone who has suffered back pain and surgery and emerged into health.
 His clarity and good cheer uplift every class.